khred/IDSM-Tutorial-Group-5/ISDM Project.md

 3. Employees will be the main conveyor of information about holiday packages to customers and will have a role in processing the sale
 4. There will be continued software updates and bug fixes to keep the system working as expected
 5. It is assumed that with the system it will raise sales by improving how calls are allocated to relationship managers
-6. It is assumed that the system can process human voices gathered from the interactive voice response and change it to text that can be used to create a customer profile
+6. It is assumed that the system can effectively process human voices gathered from the interactive voice response and change it to text that can be used to create a customer profile

 ## Stakeholders
 ![Travel call centre Stakeholder](https://github.com/khred/IDSM-Tutorial-Group-5/blob/master/Stakeholder_v2.jpg)